 Most mid-drive motors are positioned close to the center of gravity with low ground clearance to improve handling and to distribute weight more evenly.

-A hubless wheel is one that has no center.
+A hubless wheel has no center.
 The axle is hollow and follows the wheel at a very tight tolerance.
 A hubless motor is reputed to offer better steering and braking characteristics because the forces applied are closer to the contact points of the wheel and the ground.

 With the spokes and hub removed, there is also more space at the center, and the rotating inertia of the wheel is reduced.
 With the extra space, either a DC brushed or brushless motor can be installed to produce a unique and sleek appearance.